raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 Or disable Windows UAC (User Account Control) - In windows search for User Account Control and set it to Never Notify

+## Next Steps

+Netw steps are to create a migration plan and test some migrations